Office location Business School, Manchester Campus

 Nick is a Senior Lecturer in the Future Economies Research Centre at Manchester Metropolitan University.
 With a background in public policy, Nick has worked on questions of taxation, public financial management, economic development and decentralisation for organisations including the European Commission and the UK Labour Party, as well as in the context of developing countries and emerging economies.
 He designs and teaches courses on policy-related issues for civil servants and public officials, as well as introductory courses on policy, politics and economics at the undergraduate level.

-Nick's current areas of research include the politics and policy of knowledge-based growth, taxation, and development.
+Nick's current areas of research include the knowledge economy and knowledge-based growth, so-called "populist" movements in developed democracies, and the politics and policy of taxation.

 Academic and professional qualifications